dingtao-shen/AGEFEM-for-Phonon-BTE/README.md

 # AGEFEM-for-Phonon-BTE

 ## Introduction
 This is the repository for the implementation of numerical test in the work _"Accurate-Geometry-Embodied Finite Element Method for Phonon Boltzmann Transport Equation"_.
+As a demonstration, the AGEFEM is applied to the poros model here, and the corresponding mesh files are offered.

 This project is still in iteration.